BobbyWibowo/Firefox-userChrome/README.md

 Open Tree Style Tab's preferences through Add-ons > Tree Style Tab > Preferences.

-Enable Plain Dark theme in Appearance > Theme.
+Enable **Proton** theme in Appearance > Theme.

-Then use the CSS file in Advanced > Extra style rules for sidebar contents.
+Then use the content of CSS file in Advanced > Extra style rules for contents provided by Tree Style Tab.